painkillerpk/RockPaperScissor/README.md

-A simple rock paper scissor game using JavaScript.
+A simple rock paper scissor game using JavaScript with basic GUI.